 Mobile Fire-Rescue commissioned its new fireboat the Phoenix on February 14, 2006.
 It is a 40 ft. aluminum boat and is rated to pump 4,000 gpms from two 2,000 gpm Hale pumps.
 The boat has two 370 hp Yanmar Diesel engines for drive and two additional for the pumps.
 The boat also has one 12 kw generator.
 The boat is 40 ft in length, 14 ft in width and has a draft of 3 ft.
 Top speed is 40 mph or 26.4 knots.
 The boat consist of four hand lines, four remote control monitors, two 2 1/2 inch and two 1 3/4 hose connectors, two 5 inch discharges and 90 gallons of foam.
 The boat also has radar, chart plotter, 800 Mhz fire radio, VHF radio and compass, with firefighting and medical capabilities.The boat was built by Silver Ships in Theodore, Alabama.

 Medical First Response Cardiac Defibrillators

-The 19 engine companies and 6 ladder companies of the Fire Suppression Division are the backbone of our emergency medical response.
-These strategically placed units provide rapid first response for emergency medical care in the management of life threatening conditions.
-This includes Basic Life Support care provided by our Firefighter/EMT's with automatic defibrillation capability.
+The 19 engine companies, 6 ladder companies, and 11 rescue trucks are the backbone of our emergency medical response.
+These strategically-placed units provide rapid, first response for emergency medical care in the management of life threatening conditions.
+This includes basic life support care provided by our Firefighter/EMTs and Paramedic Firefighters with automatic defibrillation capability.